JosePaumard/streams-utils/Readme.md

 Takes a stream `[a, b, c, d]` and returns `[[a, b], [c, d]]`.
 The grouping factor is parametrized.

+## Grouping on gating

+Takes a stream `[X, a, b, Y, c, X, d, Y]` and returns `[[X, a, b, Y], [X, d, Y]]`.
+The grouping takes place when a certain predicate is met, both for the opening and the closing operation.
+This grouping operation is controlled by two provided predicates.
+The opening and closing elements can be added to the substreams or not.

 ## Repeating

 Takes a stream `[a, b, c, d]` and returns `[a, a, b, b, c, c, d, d]`.
 The repeating factor is parametrized.